wulkano/Kap/docs/plugins.md

 The hook functions receive a `context` argument with some metadata and utility methods.

-- `.state`: An plain empty object that will be shared and passed to all hooks in the same recording process.
-Can be useful to persist data between the different hooks.
+- `.state`: A plain empty object that will be shared and passed to all hooks in the same recording process.
+It can be useful to persist data between the different hooks.
 - `.apertureOptions`: An object with the options passed to [Aperture](https://github.com/wulkano/aperture-node).
 The API is described [here](https://github.com/wulkano/aperture-node#options).
-- `.config`: Get and set config for you plugin.
+- `.config`: Get and set config for your plugin.
 It’s an instance of [`electron-store`](https://github.com/sindresorhus/electron-store#instance).
 - `.request()`: Do a network request, like uploading.
 It’s a wrapper around [`got`](https://github.com/sindresorhus/got).
 - `.copyToClipboard(text)`: Copy text to the clipboard.
 If you for example copy a link to the uploaded recording to the clipboard, don’t forget to `.notify()` the user about it.
 - `.notify(text, action)`: Show a notification.
 Optionally pass in a function that is called with the event when the notification is clicked.